marcusnielsen/test-workshop/README.md

 * Repeat until done.

-The time between your repetitions can be called the "step size".
+The time between your repetitions can be called the **step size**.
 Keep a small step size until you feel comfortable enough to increase it.

 ## Arrange, Act, Assert